willis240/willis240.github.io/README.md

 - Went to the Solar Test Site and performed the weekly maintenance as well as the monthly tasks
 - Came home and logged the details about the maintenance

+#### August 27

+- Checked to make sure monitor.service is still working properly (it is!)
+- Pushed monitor.service's changes to github
+- Added steps for making a service to the README

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.